ReindeerCode/Horiseon-Website-Update/ReadMe.md

 ## Test Command:
 Simply click the deployed link to visit the new site.

-## My Github Username:
+## Github:
 Check out more projects on my Github at https://github.com/ReindeerCode

 ## My Email Address:
-If you have any question please feel free to email me at ReindeerCode@gmail.com
+If you have any questions please feel free to email me at ReindeerCode@gmail.com

 ## Other Contributors:
-None at this time.
+None at this time